smikulcik/MoodyMaize/README.md

 Technology Notes:
 ---

-The game engine was crafted from scratch in Javascript during the Jam, aside from the graphics handler (custom-built by a team member and heavily modified during the Jam) and the use of JQuery and Google Fonts.
+The game engine was crafted from scratch in Javascript during the Jam, aside from the graphics handler (custom-built by a team member and heavily modified during the Jam) and the use of JQuery and Google Fonts

-Installation Instructions:
----

-Unzip and open 'index.html' in a browser (Chrome preferred) and play.

 Credits:
 ---